125 people murdered in the Netherlands in 2023

 Women often killed by partner or ex-partner

-In 96 percent of murder cases involving a female victime in the period 2014-2023, the police had identified the perpetrator or a suspect.
+In 96 percent of murder cases involving a female victim in the period 2014-2023, the police had identified the perpetrator or a suspect.
 More than half of these women (54 percent) were murdered by their partner or ex-partner.
 The number was 70 percent among women aged between 20 and 60 years old.
 One in five women were killed by a relative.
 Female victims were often killed in their own homes using a stabbing weapon or by strangulation.

 In the case of male victims, a perpetrator was identified in 87 percent of cases.
 In three in ten cases, the perpetrator or suspect was already known to the victim.
-Nearly one in eight male murder victims were involved in organised crime.
+Nearly one in eight male homicide victims were involved in organised crime.
 Three-quarters of male victims were murdered with a firearm or stabbing weapon.

 Relationship of victims to perpetrator (or suspect), 2014-2023*